holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 Any gossip algorithm to be used in the Holochain context MUST be able to handle the following constraints:

-1. A new node coming on to the network, or one returning to the network after a significant changes have occured on the DHT, SHOULD be able to quickly synchronize to a state of holding the correct data that it is deemed to be an authority for, while balancing bandwidth limitations of the network it is part of.
-This requires that the system be resilient to asymmetric upload and download speeds that will vary accross peers.
+1. A new node coming on to the network, or one returning to the network after a significant changes have occured on the DHT, SHOULD be able to quickly but incrementally synchronize to a state of holding the correct data that it is deemed to be an authority for, while balancing bandwidth limitations of the network it is part of.
+This requires that the system be resilient to asymmetric upload and download speeds that will vary accross peers, and indicates that nodes that believe they are out of sync with their peers release their authority, and incrementally and conservatively increase it.
-2. Gossiping SHOULD minimize total consumed bandwith, i.e., by re-transmitting as little data as possible.
+2. Gossiping SHOULD minimize total consumed resources; e.g., by re-transmitting as little data as possible, dynamically adjusting gossip round frequency to levels of activity in the network, or backing off gossip when a peer exhibits backpressure.
 3. Gossip SHOULD prioritize the synchronization of data that is more likely to be in demand; for many common application scenarios, this means that more recently published data should be synchronized sooner and more frequently.
-4. ...
-[WP-TODO what should go here?]
+4. Gossip SHOULD dynamically adapt to changing realities of authority coverage for all basis hashes by communicating individual peer coverage regularly, allowing nodes with sufficient excess capacity to assume greater coverage to compensate for regions with poor coverage, either because peers go offline or their excess capacity is limited.

 We have developed a hybrid gossip implementation that separates DHT transforms into "recent" and "historical", with recent gossip using a Bloom filter and historical gossip using a novel "quantized gossip" algorithm that effeciently shards and redistributes data as nodes come and go on the network.
 While the full description of that implementation is beyond the scope of this document, we will document the messages that nodes pass:

+*   ```rust
+    Initiate {
+        intervals: Vec<Arq>,
+        id: u32,
+        agent_list: Vec<AgentInfoSigned>,
+    }
+    ```

-* **Initiate** proposes a gossip round specifying one or more arcs of the location space for which the initiator is an authority.
-A gossip round can cover more than one agents on the initiator's device.
+    Propose a gossip round, specifying one or more arcs of the location space for which the initiator is an authority.
+A gossip round can cover more than one agent within a given Space on the initiator's device.
+The `id` field disambiguates gossip rounds initiated in parallel.

+*   ```rust
+    Accept {
+        intervals: Vec<Arq>,
+        agent_list: Vec<AgentInfoSigned>,
+    }
+    ```

-* **Accept** is a response to an **Initiate**, containing the arcs for which the agents on the acceptor's device is an authority.
+    Respond to an `Initiate`, specifying the arcs for which the agents on the acceptor's are authorities.
 Note that the gossip round, as it goes forward, will concern network locations that are the _set intersection_ of all the network locations covered by all the arcs of both the initiator and the acceptor.

+*   ```rust
+    Agents {
+        filter: Option<(usize, Vec<u8>)>,
+    }
+    ```

-* **Agents** contains a Bloom filter of the public keys of all the agents for which a peer is storing AgentInfo data.
-The recipient is expected to compare this value against the value for their own held AgentInfo data, and supply the AgentInfos which the sender appears to be missing.
+    Send a Bloom filter of the public keys of all the agents for which a peer is storing `AgentInfo` data.
+The recipient is expected to compare this value against the Bloom filter value for their own held `AgentInfo` data, and respond with a `MissingAgents` message.

+    As this uses a Bloom filter, peers may require a few rounds of exchanges before they converge on identical values and are finished synchronizing `AgentInfo` data.
+Implementations MAY retry on a loop until this condition is satisfied.

+*   ```rust
+    MissingAgents {
+        agents: Vec<AgentInfoSigned>,
+    }
+    ```

-* **MissingAgents** is a response to **Agents**, supplying the AgentInfos for all the agents that did not appear to be included in the Bloom filter.
-This completes synchronization of the peer tables of two peers.
+    Respond to `Agents`, supplying the `AgentInfo`s for all the agents that did not appear to be included in the Bloom filter.

+*   ```rust
+    OpBloom {
+        // The Bloom filter value.
+        missing_hashes: EncodedTimedBloomFilter,
+        // Is this the last Bloom message to be sent?
+        finished: 1,
+    }
+    ```

-* **OpBloom** contains a Bloom filter of the hashes of all the _recent_ DHT operations which a peer is holding.
-As with **Agents**, the recipient compares this value with their own held recent DHT operations and supplies the hashes of DHT operations which the sender appears to be missing via the **MissingOpHashes** payload.
-This exchange is repeated until both peers' Bloom filter values match.
+    Send a Bloom filter of the hashes of all the _recent_ DHT operations which a peer is holding.
+As with **Agents**, the recipient compares this value with their own held recent DHT operations and responds with a **MissingOpHashes** message, and the exchange MAY be repeated until peers are synchronized.

+    The value of the `missing_hashes` field is defined as:

+    ```rust
+    enum EncodedTimedBloomFilter {
+        // I have no overlap with your agents
+        // Please don't send any ops.
+        NoOverlap,
+        // I have overlap and I have no hashes.
+        // Please send all your ops.
+        MissingAllHashes {
+            // The time window that we are missing hashes for.
+            time_window: Range<Timestamp>,
+        },
+        // I have overlap and I have some hashes.
+        // Please send any missing ops.
+        HaveHashes {
+            // The encoded bloom filter.
+            filter: Vec<u8>,
+            // The time window these hashes are for.
+            time_window: Range<Timestamp>,
+        },
+    }
+    ```

+*   ```rust
+    OpRegions {
+        region_set: RegionSetLtcs
+    }
+    ```

-* **OpRegions** contains a map of quantized region coordinates to XOR fingerprints of the set of DHT operations the sender is holding for that region.
+    Send a map of quantized region coordinates to XOR fingerprints of the set of DHT operations the sender is holding for that region.
 Its purpose is to quickly communicate information about the infrequently changing set of _historical_ DHT operations which the sender holds for comparison and synchronization.
 The recipient is expected to send the DHT operation hashes for all mismatched regions via **MissingOpHashes**.

+    The value of the `region_set` field is defined as:

+    ```rust
+    struct RegionSetLtcs {
+        // The generator for the coordinates
+        coords: RegionCoordSetLtcs,
+        // The outermost vec corresponds to arqs in the ArqSet;
+        // the middle vecs correspond to the spatial segments per arq;
+        // the innermost vecs are the time segments per arq.
+        data: Vec<Vec<Vec<RegionData>>>,
+    }

+    struct RegionCoordSetLtcs {
+        times: TelescopingTimes,
+        arq_set: ArqSet,
+    }

+    struct TelescopingTimes {
+        time: TimeQuantum,
+        // MUST be equal to or more recent than the DNA's `origin_time` property.
+        limit: Option<u32>,
+    }

+    struct TimeQuantum(u32);

+    struct RegionData {
+        // The XOR of the hashes of all operations found in this region.
+        hash: Hash32,
+        // The total size of operation data contained in this region.
+        size: u32,
+        // The number of operations in this region.
+        count: u32,
+    }
+    ```

+*   ```rust
+    MissingOpHashes {
+        ops: Vec<HashSized>,
+        finished: bool;
+    }
+    ```

-* **MissingOpHashes** responds to an **OpBloom** with a list of DHT operation hashes which don't match the sender's Bloom filter.
-If the list is large, it can be chunked into multiple messages, and a **finished** property in each message indicates whether more chunks will be sent.
-After this, the recipient of this message is expected to retrieve DHT operation data from the sender, not via gossip but via the via **FetchOp** notify message.
+    Respond to an `OpBloom` or `OpRegions` message with a list of DHT operation hashes which don't match the sender's Bloom filter.
+If the list is large, it can be chunked into multiple messages, and the `finished` property in each message indicates whether more chunks will be sent.
+(Implementations SHOULD automatically send the next chunk without being asked to.)
+After this, the recipient of this message is expected to retrieve DHT operation data from the sender, not via gossip but via the `FetchOp` notify message.

+*   ```rust
+    Error { message: String, }
+    Busy
+    NoAgents
+    AlreadyInProgress
+    ```

-* **Error**, **Busy**, **NoAgents**, and **AlreadyInProgress** are sent by the receiver of a gossip message if they're unable to satisfy the sender's request for the specified reason.
+    Sent by the receiver of a gossip message if they're unable to satisfy the sender's request for the specified reason.

-Further details on this algorithim can be found here: [WP-TODO: ACB link?].

 ## The Conductor

 A Holochain Conductor manages runing Holochain applications, which consist of logically related DNAs operating under a single agency.
 Thus a conductor MUST be able to interpret an application bundle format and instantiate Cells from that format.
 The bundle format SHOULD store its manifests in a readable format such as YAML, and SHOULD be capable of storing arbitrary resources as streams of bytes.
-[WP-TODO: Chec for correctness of SHOULDs] Additionally a Conductor SHOULD cache DNA definitions and WASMs provided so as to decrease installation time of other instances of the same DNA and not store multiple copies of the same DNA.
+Additionally a Conductor SHOULD cache DNA definitions and WASMs provided (along with WASM instructions compiled to machine instructions, if supported by the architecture) so as to decrease installation time of other instances of the same DNA and not store multiple copies of the same DNA.

 ### Bundle Formats

 Holochain implementations must be able to load Holochain applications that have been serialized, either to disk or for transmission over a network.
 Holochain uses a bundling format that allows for specification of properties along with other resources in a manifest that can include recursively bundled elements of the same general bundling format but adapted for different component types.
 The bundling format can also store the resources themselves within the same file; any of the sub-bundles can be specified by "location", which may be specified to be in the same bundle, in a separate file, or at a network address.
 Thus we have Zomes, DNAs, Apps, UIs, and WebApps that can all be wrapped up in a single bundle, or can reference components stored elsewhere.
 The "meta bundle" format can be seen here: https://github.com/holochain/holochain/tree/develop/crates/mr_bundle.
 The manifests for each of the type of bundles that MUST be implemented are specified as follows:

 #### DNA Bundle Manifest

-[WP-TODO: check code for changes]

 A DNA bundle manifest specifies the components that are critical to the operation of the DNA and affect its hash (the `IntegrityManifest` property) as well as the components that are supplied to facilitate the operation of a cell (the `CoordinatorManifest` property).